0nix/ggj21/twine/evidence_questioning.md

 "Agent Designation: Eight-Red-Zero-Whiskey-One-Seven-One-Three.
 You are required to present yourself at once to Central for dossier review following every day of operation while on assignment.
 Authorization.
 Delta-Sierra-Charlie-Hotel.
 Review of dossier will be conducted by Operations managers.
 Confirm receipt."

 You confirm.
 Everything about this operation is strange.
-The timing of the operation, the rushed nature of your briefing, the fact that so many resources were being spent on two people that you had never even heard of being spoken of at any level within the Ministry.
+The timing of the operation, the rushed nature of your briefing, the fact that so many resources were being spent on these two people.
+Two persons that you had never even heard of being spoken about at any level within the Ministry.
 Even when everyone is subject to some form of vigilance, a line worker at a factory and his paramour are usually not subject to this much scrutiny. \n\n Even so, an order is an order.

 A car ride and the standard security checks later, you are in an interrogation room that is usually for crime suspects.

 You've been on the side of the metal table where both Lieutenant Sessler and Sergeant Bayer are looking from.

-You've also been on this side as a part of counter-intelligence training.
-Nevertheless, the position you're in does not allow you to feel completely at ease.
+You've also been on this side of the table as a part of counter-intelligence training.

+You've also been on their side of the table, an incarnation of the State fashioned into flesh and bone.

+The position you're in does not allow you to feel completely at ease.
 At least there isn't a scent pad on the bottom of the chair.
-You're spared persecution from the canine unit, for now.
+You're spared persecution from the noses of the canine unit, for now.

 "Well then, Brownie."
 Lieutenant Sessler barks with discomfort.
 "We have Sergeant Bayer here to thank for a Delta-Sierra style interrogatory.
-Can't say I'm thrilled to be away from my Marta at this hour, but I am loathe to agree with Bayer.
-One cannot have too much scrutiny."
+Can't say I'm thrilled to be away from my Marta at this hour.
+But, as the good Sergeant says: One cannot have too much scrutiny."

 "Lieutenant Sessler," Sergeant Bayer responds, with some annoyance.
 "Our time needs to be spent efficiently and conscientiously.
-Of course, we cannot allow our enemies to go astray but diligence is the norm or we're no different from those uncouth bastards on the West."
+Of course, we cannot allow our enemies to go astray.
+Diligence must be the norm or we're no different from those uncouth bastards on the West."

 Sessler grimaces at that comment, though he does so with his eyes directly fixed upon you.